bharadwaj-cyber-web/FileEncrypt-Mini/README.md

 # 🔐 FileEncrypt-Mini

-A simple command-line file encryption tool built with Python using the **cryptography (Fernet)** library.
+A lightweight Python command-line application that securely encrypts and decrypts files using the Fernet symmetric encryption algorithm from the cryptography library.

 ## Features